climatepolicyradar/navigator-document-parser/README.md

 To run locally run the following commands to install dependencies using Poetry and set up playwright and pre-commit.
 Then run the CLI locally.

 Note that you will need a python version in your virtual environment of `3.9` or greater.
+It is also recommended to run within a virtual environment.

 ``` bash
 make install
 make run_local
 ```

-To run locally you will then need to enter your Poetry virtual environment with `poetry shell`.

 ## Running the CLI